Skip to main content

 Various financial reporting implications can arise due to the complexities associated with the evolving tariff and trade policy, potentially affecting multiple areas of financial reporting.
 We summarize key areas of financial reporting that can be susceptible to economic uncertainty, including the effects of tariff and trade policy here

-KPMG observation: While disclosures about tariff and trade policy effects are common in recent Form 10-Q reports, most substantive disclosures are not being made in the financial statements or notes to the financial statements.
-However, when the effects are being discussed there, they are typically in the context of uncertainties associated with estimated financial information – e.g. increased estimation uncertainty that arises in a bank’s allowance for loan losses.
+KPMG observation: While disclosures about tariff and trade policy effects are common in recent Form 10-Q reports, most substantive disclosures continue to be made outside the financial statements or notes to the financial statements.
+When the effects are discussed in the financial statements or their notes, they are typically in the context of uncertainties associated with estimated financial information – e.g. increased estimation uncertainty that arises in a bank’s allowance for loan losses.

 Management’s Discussion and Analysis of Financial Condition and Results of Operations